solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

     ![Update APP_URL value]

-8. Open a browser and view the application.
+10. Open a browser and view the application.

     ![ContosoNoshNow home page]

+> **Note:** Notice the message in red at the bottom of the web page.
+> "Site is unable to pull from database.
+Using JSON data instead."

 ## Connecting to the database